THE-STAR-OF-THE-SHOW/THE-STAR-OF-THE-SHOW/README.md

 💫 Always hanging out in my shop,so come on by!

 😵‍💫 i like making friends anytime! i love to talk! i am shy with people that are already close with somebody.
-🍓🙏- Im usually in my dandy cos, actually im 24/7 in my dandy cos..
+🍓🙏- Im usually in my dandy cos, actually im 24/7 in my dandy
-🥶-THIN ICE: Darkshippers, Proshippers, people who are stinky

 👀👀- Im a great vent-too friend! i will listen and try to comfort you the best i can.
 😭- I love my friends, so feel free to cuddle with me! usually, all my friends are offline, but im ALWAYS on ponytown. hehe!
 🤑- PRONOUNS!
 She/Her,  I really like xenogenders so uhh lots of nicknames.. you can call me Dandy or Lemon..
 I am pansexual and a objectum!

 🥺- I LOVE WIREPLAY I LOVE WIREPLAY I LOVE WIREPLAY PLEASE SEND ME LINKS TO ANY WIREPLAY WIREPLAY GULP DROOLS AWOOGA HEART GOES OUT OF CHEST WIRE PLAY  WIR- gets shot